Summary: Detailed explanation of the Mapper UI.

 to each event type according to the input, such as timestamps,

 source IPs and so on.
 Metadata fields do not have to be mapped or

 discarded - you can map them to your data destination or not as you

 see fit.
 Metadata also includes a field named

 type, which you can modify in the Code Engine.

-Lists the name of the column in the selected target data warehouse’s table into which to replicate the event field.
+Lists the name of the column in the selected data destination’s table into which to replicate the event field.
 You can change this name by simply typing it, or if a table has already been selected, you can select a column name by typing any part of its name.

 Lists the data types of each column in the target table into which to replicate each event field.
 When you use Alooma’s auto-mapping feature, the data type of structured data (such as MySQL, PostgreSQL or Salesforce) is automatically assigned according to the data source’s schema, and for unstructured data is set by Alooma’s data detection heuristics.
 You can modify the data type, if desired.

 To modify the data type, simply select one of the options offered by Alooma in the drop-down menu.

 You can only change the data type when defining a new table using Alooma, not when mapping to an existing table's column.
 If you need to alter a table, see Altering a Column via the Mapper.